priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_azure.md

 ---
 # User change
-title: "Deploy Memcached as a cache for MySQL on Azure Arm based Instance"
+title: "Deploy Memcached as a cache for MySQL on an Azure Arm based Instance"

 weight: 4 # 1 is first, 2 is second, etc.